MileHacker Logo

 • Advance planning and direct communication with service vendors are essential.

-• Inquire about specific accommodations directly.
+• Request information on specific accommodations directly.

 Important Considerations